AxonIQ/console-framework-client/README.md

 ## Data sent to AxonIQ

 AxonIQ Console is an [AxonIQ](https://axoniq.io) SaaS product.
-Your application will periodically or upon request send information to the servers of AxonIQ.
-Please check our [legal documentation](https://console.axoniq.io/legal) for the measures we implemented to protect your data.
+Your application will periodically, or upon request, send information to the servers of AxonIQ.
+Please check our [Privacy Policy](https://www.axoniq.io/privacy-policy) and [Data Processing Addendum](https://lp.axoniq.io/axoniq-data-processing-addendum) for the measures we implemented to protect your data.

 The following data will be sent to the servers of AxonIQ: